ksn-ark/Programming-Languages-1-Coursework/Project_City-Cycle-Renting-Database/README.md

 Command args are case-insensitive.
 Three args are not mandatory, simply as many as needed for the command.

-Invalid args will return -
+Invalid command will return -

 > Error 404: Command Not Found.